YuriFarnesio/spacetraveling/readme.md

 ## 💻 Project

-Extra project of the third chapter of Ignite, where I create a blog.
+Challenge from the third chapter of Ignite, where I create a blog from scratch, which consumes Prismic data and has the interface implemented according to the Figma layout.

 This is a project developed during the third Chapter of Bootcamp Ignite ** presented by ** [@Rocketseat](https://github.com/Rocketseat) \*\*.